 New York bragging rights will be on the line Sunday afternoon.
 Both the Rocks and Renaissance have a chance to be ranked after the first session, simply due to the ridiculous amount of talent they have on paper.
 The Rocks’ Isaiah Stewart and RENS’ Kofi Cockburn are both veteran big men, and both will be trying to use the other to propel their individual stock.
 The winner of that matchup will have their team in a tremendous spot to pick up a late-session victory.

-Tag(s): Circuit Board 17U NIKE EYBL Session 1: Dallas Divisions PSA Cardinals (NYC) Brad Beal Elite (MO) Team Takeover (DC) Boo Williams (VA) All Ohio Red (OH) Houston Hoops (TX) Howard Pulley (MN) AOT Running Rebels (GA) Team CP3 (NC) Pro Skills (TX) Team Melo (MD) Nike Team Florida (FL) Indy Heat (IN) The Family Detroit (MI) Playaz Club (NJ) E1T1 United (FL) New York Lightning Georgia Stars Oakland Soldiers (CA) Las Vegas Prospects (NV) Drive Nation (TX) BABC (MA) Renaissance (NY) City Rocks (NY) Bluff City Legends (TN) Seattle Rotary (WA) MOKAN Elite (KS) Mac Irvin Fire (IL) The Truth (CA) MeanStreets (IL) Team Final (PA) CIA Bounce (CAN) Expressions Elite (MA) Woodz Elite (AR) Team United (NC) MEBO Team Hood (MS) UPLAY Canada Team WhyNot (CA) Nike Phamily (CA) Rose City Rebels (OR) Division A Division B Division C Division D
+Tag(s): News 17U NIKE EYBL Session 1: Dallas Divisions PSA Cardinals (NY) Brad Beal Elite (MO) Team Takeover (DC) Boo Williams (VA) All Ohio Red (OH) Houston Hoops (TX) Howard Pulley (MN) AOT Running Rebels (GA) Team CP3 (NC) Pro Skills (TX) Team Melo (MD) Nike Team Florida (FL) Indy Heat (IN) The Family Detroit (MI) Playaz Club (NJ) E1T1 United (FL) New York Lightning (NY) Georgia Stars (GA) Oakland Soldiers (CA) Las Vegas Prospects (NV) Drive Nation (TX) BABC (MA) Renaissance (NY) City Rocks (NY) Bluff City Legends (TN) Seattle Rotary (WA) MOKAN Elite (KS) Mac Irvin Fire (IL) The Truth (CA) MeanStreets (IL) Team Final (PA) Nike Bounce (CAN) Expressions Elite (MA) Woodz Elite (AR) Team United (NC) MEBO Team Hood (MS) UPLAY Canada (CAN) Team WhyNot (CA) Nike Phamily (CA) Rose City Rebels (OR) Division A Division B Division C Division D